cgeo/cgeo/README.md

 ### Debugging

-In Eclipse, create a Debug Configuration for an Android Application using the menu Run | Debug Configurations
+In Eclipse, create a Debug Configuration by selecting the cgeo application (inside the cgeo) folder and press F11.
+Then choose to run as Android Application.

 ### Testing